bahmutov/cypress-examples/docs/recipes/dont-change-the-subject.md

 # Don't Change The Subject

+📺 You can watch this recipe explained in the video [The Possess Assertion From cypress-map Plugin](https://youtu.be/HHxkL-BPyjA)

 <!-- fiddle Checking the request object -->

 Imagine we are checking the server response.
 There are properties at different nesting levels.
 We want to check: